dbgarlisch/ScratchArea/README.md

   <dd>If 1, coord is be mapped to its owning entity before mapping.</dd>
 </dl>

-If you know that the coord's entity is already the owner, this call is faster if you set this argument to 0.
+If you know that the [grid coord][coord]'s entity is already the owner, this call is faster if you set this argument to 0.

 <br/>